idarahu/DE-project/FinalReport.md

 LIMIT 25
 ```

-Resulting table:
+In the following figure, the resulting table is shown.

 <img width="1285" alt="Screenshot 2023-01-15 at 12 47 26" src="https://user-images.githubusercontent.com/6259054/212536500-c62d98c9-cc7b-4783-bb8c-9cd489d1fcb9.png">

 #### Communities detection using Louvain

-To find communities of authors that cover a particular scientific domain, we use the [Louvain](https://neo4j.com/docs/graph-data-science/current/algorithms/louvain/#algorithms-louvain-examples-stream) method from GDS with the following Cypher queries.
+The [Louvain](https://neo4j.com/docs/graph-data-science/current/algorithms/louvain/#algorithms-louvain-examples-stream) method from GDS with the following Cypher queries is used to find communities of authors that cover a particular scientific domain.

-First, we project the graph:
+Firstly, the graph is projected:
 ```cyper
 CALL gds.graph.project.cypher('community_by_domain', 'MATCH (a:Author) RETURN id(a) AS id', 'MATCH (a1:Author)-[:AUTHOR_OF]->(p:Publication)-[:BELONGS_TO]->(d:ScientificDomain) WHERE d.sub_category =~ "computer.*" MATCH (a2:Author)-[:AUTHOR_OF]->(p) WHERE a1 <> a2 RETURN id(a1) AS source, id(a2) AS target')
 ```

-Then, we can write the community_by_domain ID to the authors' nodes as a property:
+Then, it is possible to write the community_by_domain ID to the authors' nodes as a property:

 ```cyper
 CALL gds.louvain.stream('community_by_domain')
 YIELD nodeId, communityId
 WITH gds.util.asNode(nodeId) AS a, communityId AS communityId SET a.community_by_domain = communityId
 ```

-After that, we query a community where the amount of authors is greater than 1:
+After that, the communities where the amount of authors is greater than 1 are queried:
 ```cyper
 MATCH (a:Author)
 WHERE a.community_by_domain IS NOT NULL